Property Insurance

 Sidebar_image1 Sidebar_image1 Sidebar_image1

-Below mentioned assets are not covered by the fire insurance policy:
+The assets mentioned below are not covered by the fire insurance policy:

 1. Specific Items such as bullion, unset precious stones, curios, works of art, manuscripts, plans, drawings, securities, obligations or documents, stamps, coins or paper money, cheques, books of accounts, computer system records, explosives unless specifically mentioned.